queenslaynaila/Phase-1-Independent-Project/README.md

 ## SETUP

-To run this projcet,clone this repository fom github , On the command line ,in the directory for this folder ,run json-server --watch db.json to start the server.
+To run this projcet,clone this repository fom github.

 ## HOW TO USE THE WEBSITE